What is Dividend Yield? (Updated 2021)

 Why is Dividend Yield Important?

 Some investors, especially retirees, may rely on dividend payments from the shares they hold as a primary source of income.
-For such investors, the dividend yield is essential to the management of their personal finances.
+For such investors, the dividend yield is essential to their financial well-being.
 For a company’s shareholders, the dividend yield is an important barometer of how a company is doing financially, and a company’s dividend policy also gives an indication of management’s stance on utilising cash reserves.

 RealVantage is a real estate co-investment platform connecting investors with carefully selected properties located in different countries.
 Each property is chosen based on its potential for risk-adjusted returns and vetted by professionals with decades of experience in the real estate industry.
 RealVantage allows investors to own various types of real estate assets, including steady income-generating assets, in countries around the world.